“Happiness cannot be pursued; it must ensue.” ― Viktor E. Frankl, Man’s Search for Meaning

 “We increasingly understand that we need a very different model of humanity,….”

-Meaningful Purpose Psychology is committed to contribute practical solutions for a more humane and meaningful model of humanity – not just by leveraging the obvious evidence of what leads to meaningful happiness – but on ways to implement and give permanence to meaningful solutions.
+Meaningful Purpose Psychology is committed to contributing practical solutions for a more humane and meaningful model of humanity – not just by leveraging the obvious evidence of what leads to meaningful happiness – but on ways to implement and give permanence to meaningful solutions.
 While we continue to encourage further research, the propositions of Meaningful Purpose Psychology continue to find empirical and anecdotal validity through research, and as reported by our coachees, our client leaders in organizations, as well as our growing alumni of Meaningful Purpose Laboratories.

 Why is happiness elusive to so many?